derijkp/scywalker/README.md

     The tissue type of the sample.
 If cellmarkerfile is given, only markers of the given tissue are used.
     If cellmarkerfile is not given, scsorter is not run; however sctype will use its internal database with the given tissue.
 If neither is given, no celltyping or pseudobulk generation is done.

+`-preset`
+    You can set this to `pacbio` for analyzing Pacific Biosciences long reads data, or to `ont` (default) for the analysis of Oxford nanopore data.

 `-d`
     By default the command is run using a single core (=slow).
 Use the `-d` option to specify the